 At Toucan Toco, we created our project methodology inspired by the Agile principles.
 We believe that to deliver our projects quickly and efficiently, regularly getting feedback is necessary.

 We decided to slice the projects into sprints/iterations, where the stakeholders can express their feelings and thoughts about our developments.

-From Day 1, we work on the final material, and we improve it together with the stakeholders over time and over iterations.
+From Day 1, we work on the final material, and we improve it together with the stakeholders over time and iterations.
 It is all about getting and prioritizing their feedbacks.

-All our projects follow the same methodology, the same Project Journey.
+All our projects follow the same methodology and Project Journey.

-A strong methodology gives us more confidence in the data project management.
+A robust project methodology gives us more confidence in the data project management.
 It enables us to deliver our projects efficiently.
 And, as a consequence, it boosts client satisfaction.